About Holy Trinity

 St Nicholas Church

 St Nicholas Church has been on Buxton Road since 1894.
-The current building was dedicated by the Bishop of Salisbury on Palm Sunday 1964.
+The current building was dedicated by the Bishop of Salisbury on Palm Sunday, 1964.
 St Nicholas plays a full part in the life of the parish, having its own thriving worshipping community which gathers on Sunday and Wednesday mornings.
-Being a dual-purpose building, church and hall, it also provides a venue for many of our social activities, some of which take place on a regular basis, such as Women's Fellowship and the Film Night.
+Being a dual-purpose building, church and hall, it also provides a venue for many of our social activities, some of which take place on a regular basis, such as the Women's Fellowship, and film night.

 The foundation of our life in the Church is worship and prayer, as we support each other on the journey of faith.
 In the power of God’s spirit we are sent out to make Christ known in the communities he has called us to serve.

 The musical life of the church is very active, with a choir performing regularly during services.
 Read more about music at Holy Trinity

 In 1834, Rev George Chamberlaine, Rector of Wyke Regis, offered to build a new church for the people of Weymouth at his sole expense.
 The site selected, the southern end of the Town Bridge, was well chosen and used to effect by the architect Philip Wyatt, who designed an imposing building in the late Gothic style.
 It was consecrated on 6 August 1836 by the Bishop of Winchester, and Thomas Payne became the first vicar.

 Originally the church faced east as is the custom, but by the mid-1880s a growing congregation prompted an extensive enlargement which included reorientation of the interior and re-positioning of the high altar to its current site.
 A remarkable feature from the beginning, the large crypt – easily accommodated within the sloping site – has served many purposes.
 It was a place of burial until the 1862 Burial Act, an air-raid shelter during the Second World War, was converted for use as a parish hall in 1979, and continues to be a meeting place for community groups.